The Private Viewing

 I’m gutted.

 We then heard the music playing as each picture flashed before our eyes.
-I noticed it wasn’t “Gone Too Soon” as I had hoped it would be, but the thought quickly left my mind as I looked at the pictures and began to reflect on all the happy memories.
+It wasn’t “Gone Too Soon” as I had hoped.
+The thought quickly left my mind as I looked at the pictures and began to reflect on all the happy memories.

 When I saw the last picture on the video of John and Kammy walking on that bridge at the end, I put my face in my hands and sobbed.